0x213F/website-0x213F/_posts/2022-07-14-how-to-be-an-owner.md

 if done correctly, this should build camaraderie amongst employees. everyone will be happily working toward a common goal due to aligned incentives.

-unbeknownst to the employees, you don't work as many hours as they do. you get paid more than they do. your carrot is bigger than theirs.
+unbeknownst to the employees: you don't work as many hours as they do. you get paid more than they do. your carrot is bigger than theirs.

 you can verify things are running as expected once you have created a pyramid-like compensation structure.